learn-co-curriculum/phase-1-practice-toy-tale/README.md

 - Use `fetch()` to make a "POST" request to create a new toy, then add it to the DOM
-- Use `fetch()` to make a "PATCH" request that updates an existing toy, then render the updated information to the DOM
+- Use `fetch()` to make a "PATCH" request that updates an existing toy, then render the updated information to the
 ## Introduction

 You've got a friend in need!
-Your friend Andy recently misplaced all their toys!
+Your friend Andy recently misplaced all his toys!
 Let's write an app that helps Andy keep track of them.
 For this lab, you will need to pull together everything you've learned about manipulating the DOM, responding to events, and communicating with the server.
 Specifically, you will